microsoft/fluentui/rfcs/convergence/authoring-stories.md

 );
 ```

+#### story code should be useful

+Public stories should only contain code, which is useful for users to see after clicking on “Show code” in documentation.
+Extra markup (e.g., container with CSS styles) can be added via [Decorators](https://storybook.js.org/docs/react/writing-stories/decorators).

 ### 10. Internal stories for testing

 As mentioned in for E2E testing, we should ensure maximum coverage for all publicly viewable stories by our consumers.